CDCgov/tostadas/docs/developer_notes.md

 ## Known issues and idiosyncrasies

-1. The pipeline doesn't fetch Genbank accession IDs, but it could if they are available.
+1. The pipeline does not fetch Genbank accession IDs, but it could if they are available.
 Doing so will require some optional handling for downstream report csv and updated metadata file generation.

-2. The update_submissions workflow was added very late and I didn't have time to rigorously test it.
-More testing should be done, and additional nf-tests created for the additional processes.
+2. Additional testing is required for the update_submissions workflow, and additional nf-tests should be created for the additional processes.

-3. I believe a specific line needs to be added to the GenBank XML file (where appropriate) indicating NCBI should perform annotations.
-So the pipeline may be to be adjusted such that if there is no gff file provided in the channel, this line gets added to the XML file for appropriate GenBank submissions (i.e., only those that are submitted via ftp).
-Also, GenBank sqn file needs to be rigorously validated (sars and flu haven't been tested at all).
+3. A specific line may need to be added to the GenBank XML file (where appropriate) indicating NCBI should perform annotations.
+The pipeline may need to be adjusted such that if there is no gff file provided in the channel, this line gets added to the XML file for appropriate GenBank submissions (i.e., only those that are submitted via ftp).
+Also, GenBank sqn file needs to be rigorously validated (SARS and flu have not been tested at all).

 4. Need some robust checking for the vadr_models_dir vs. species (see notes under annotation).

-5. For update_submission, the metadata file is not being copied to the workDir, it's being referenced from its own workDir.
+5. For update_submission, the metadata file is not being copied to the workDir; it is being referenced from its own workDir.
 This is not ideal Nextflow coding, and should be changed so that it copies the actual file.
-   It's happening because of the channel construction (which is being made from a json file in REBATCH_METADATA process).
-I think this can be pretty easily modified to just output the channel.
+   This is happening because of the channel construction (which is being made from a json file in REBATCH_METADATA process).
+This should be modified to output the channel directly.

 6. The `update_submission` workflow only supports BioSample updates.
 The `enabled` list in `REBATCH_METADATA` (`modules/local/rebatch_metadata/main.nf`) is hardcoded to `["biosample"]`, so the workflow never generates update submissions for SRA or GenBank.
 Extending this would require changes to both `REBATCH_METADATA` and the `UPDATE_SUBMISSION` process, plus end-to-end testing for each additional database.

 7. Outstanding to-do notes in `submission_helper.py`:
-        Line 963: These are hard-coded but probably need to be controlled during GENBANK_VALIDATION somehow.
+        Line 963: These values are hard-coded and should be made configurable via GENBANK_VALIDATION.
-        Line 982: This is not an issue, it's actually more of a reminder to me that the way Biosample and SRA XML files get made is different from Genbank (they are called differently in submission_prep.py).
+        Line 982: Note: BioSample and SRA XML files are generated differently from GenBank XML files (see submission_prep.py).
         Line ~1222: Resolved.
 The locus tag prefix cannot be fetched programmatically from NCBI; it must be registered under the BioProject first, then specified via `--bakta_locus_tag`.
 A warning is now logged when no locus tag is found in the GFF.